-Name of legislation Date in force • The Non-Smokers' Health Protection Act (Various Acts Amended) This will be renamed The Non-Smokers Health Protection And Vapour Products Act upon proclamation of the following amendment Act The Non-Smokers Health Protection Amendment Act (E- Cigarettes) Bill 25, the Cannabis Harm Prevention Act (Various Acts Amended) (introduced March 20, 2017) October 1, 2004 and the amendment Act received Royal Assent on November 5, 2015 and will come into force upon proclamation (still not proclaimed as of Workplaces • March 2017) Smoking prohibited in virtually all enclosed workplaces Smoking still permitted in designated smoking rooms (DSRs) by in-patients or residents of group living facilities (includes long-term care facilities) Smoking permitted by registered guests and their invited guests in designated smoking hotel rooms equipped with a separate ventilation system; separate ventilation system only applies to rooms constructed or substantially renovated after this section of the Act came into force Smoking permitted in fully enclosed tobacconist shops to test or sample a product Restaurants • Smoking prohibited Casinos, bingos, etc. • Smoking prohibited Bars • Smoking prohibited Public places • Smoking prohibited Outdoor provisions • Smoking prohibited on bar and restaurant patios if more than 25% of the floor area is covered by a roof and more than 50% of its perimeter is more than 50% enclosed Smoking prohibited in bus shelters Provision for municipalities • Sections 9 and 10 of The Non-Smokers Health Protection Act (Various Acts Amended) allow municipalities to pass bylaws prohibiting or limiting smoking, and the more restrictive prevails Summary • In 2004 when this legislation was passed, it was among the best in Canada and remains strong legislation for indoor protection from SHS
+Name of legislation The Non-Smokers' Health Protection Act (Various Acts Amended) This was renamed The Non-Smokers Health Protection And Vapour Products Act upon proclamation of the following amendment Act The Non-Smokers Health Protection Amendment Act (E-Cigarettes) The Cannabis Harm Prevention Act (Various Acts Amended) The Non-Smokers Health Protection and Vapour Products Amendment Act (Prohibiting Cannabis Consumption in Outdoor Public Places) (not yet adopted) Date in force October 1, 2004 and the amendment Act received Royal Assent on November 5, 2015 and came into force October 1, 2017 Parts 2, 3 and 6 of the Cannabis Harm Prevention Act came into force December 1, 2017 and Part 5 was to come into force April 1, 2018.
+Workplaces Smoking and vaping prohibited in virtually all enclosed workplaces Smoking and vaping still permitted in designated smoking rooms (DSRs) by in-patients or residents of group living facilities (includes long-term care facilities) Smoking and vaping permitted by registered guests and their invited guests in designated smoking hotel rooms equipped with a separate ventilation system; separate ventilation system only applies to rooms constructed or substantially renovated after this section of the Act came into force Smoking and vaping permitted in fully enclosed tobacconist shops to test or sample a product Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Bars Smoking and vaping prohibited Public places Smoking and vaping prohibited Outdoor provisions Smoking and vaping prohibited on bar and restaurant patios if more than 25% of the floor area is covered by a roof and more than 50% of its perimeter is more than 50% enclosed Smoking and vaping prohibited in bus shelters

-However, public policy has evolved and, even with the progressive inclusion of electronic cigarettes and marijuana in the definition of smoking, this Act has very few smoke-free outdoor spaces Manitoba therefore lags behind many other jurisdictions
+Provision for municipalities Sections 9 and 10 of The Non-Smokers Health Protection Act (Various Acts Amended) allow municipalities to pass bylaws prohibiting or limiting smoking, and the more restrictive prevails Summary In 2004 when this legislation was passed, it was among the best in Canada and remains strong legislation for indoor protection from SHS However, public policy has evolved and, even with the progressive inclusion of electronic cigarettes and cannabis in the definition of smoking, this Act has very few smoke-free outdoor spaces Manitoba therefore lags behind many other jurisdictions in not restricting smoking tobacco in more outdoor spaces